dharmeshptl/RTB/README.md

 # RTB
 Source code of the RTB platform.

-The source code of our RTB platform will be partially released in this repository after the launch of it.
+This repository now consists of partial code of our RTB platform, A detailed document will be made later on.